JohnAdib/symfony-sample-pricing/README.md

 - [x] allow to filter all fileds together
 - [x] allow to sort output based on range values
 - [x] enable http cache to improve performance
+- [ ] return list of each filter with count of it via API

 ### Frontend Checklist